mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 audit-review-output.txt
 ```

-The script and prior output file remained available.
+The script and prior output file remained present.

-Their existence confirms artifact retention, but it does not independently prove that the task was executed again during Lab 30.
+Artifact presence does not independently prove:

+- The script remained unchanged
+- The output was current
+- The task executed successfully during Lab 30
+- The output was generated by the expected identity
+- The account still had all required effective permissions

 ![Scheduled Task Output Review](screenshots/lab-30-11-scheduled-task-output-review.png)